You’re here because traditional data analysis just isn’t cutting it anymore.

 Let’s zoom out for a moment.

-Today, anomaly detection algorithms flag fraudulent credit card transactions in real-time by spotting spending behaviors that don’t fit your usual pattern (spending $2,000 on luxury shoes at 3 a.m.?
-Yeah, probably not you).
+Today’s anomaly detection algorithms catch fraudulent credit card transactions as they happen by spotting spending behaviors that deviate from your norm.
+Spending $2,000 on luxury shoes at 3 a.m.?
+Yeah, probably not you.
+These systems learn what’s typical for each cardholder, your usual merchants, amounts, times of day, and flag anything that falls outside that envelope.

 Next up?
 Predictive diagnoses.
 We’re talking real-time assessments during live scans and long-term risk models based on patterns across millions of anonymized health records.